wavetronix/guides/style/README.md

 * Use RSpec's [`allow` syntax] for method stubs.
 * Use `should` shorthand for [one-liners with an implicit subject].
 * Use `not_to` instead of `to_not` in RSpec expectations.
-* Use [RSpec's subject block] to define custom subjects for one-liners when necessary.
-[Example][custom-subject-example].
 * Prefer the `have_css` matcher to the `have_selector` matcher in Capybara assertions.

 [`expect` syntax]: http://myronmars.to/n/dev-blog/2012/06/rspecs-new-expectation-syntax
 [`allow` syntax]: https://github.com/rspec/rspec-mocks#method-stubs
 [one-liners with an implicit subject]: https://github.com/rspec/rspec-expectations/blob/master/Should.md#one-liners
 [predicate-example]: /style/samples/predicate_tests.rb
-[custom-subject-example]: /style/samples/custom_subject.rb

 #### Acceptance Tests